Setup

 SHOPIFY_SALES_CHANNEL="{Sales channel name}"

-You may also wish to add some of the option values defined in the "Env Values" section.
+You may also wish to add some of the optional values defined in the "Env Values" section.

 Publishable Assets